-To be accepted toward fulfillment of the PhD requirement, the essay must demonstrate breadth and depth of understanding of the topic in question and a mastery of the relevant critical corpus, in addition to the ability to formulate an original inquiry and offer a strong thesis.
-The expectation is that students undergo multiple revisions of their work prior to the final submission.
-The Advisory Committee will have sole responsibility for determining whether the paper is a pass or a fail.
-In addition, if the student fails to turn in the paper at the set timeline, they will receive an F on this Area of the PhD Qualifying exams.
+To be accepted toward fulfillment of the PhD requirement, the essay must demonstrate breadth and depth of understanding of the topic in question and a mastery of the relevant critical corpus (i.e., major and current scholarship and research published on the topic), in addition to the ability to formulate an original line of inquiry and offer a strong thesis.
+The expectation is that students will undergo multiple revisions of their work prior to the final submission.
+Because the Advisory Committee will have sole responsibility for determining whether the paper is a pass or a fail, the involvement of all three members is encouraged, although the student should expect to work primarily with their doctoral advisor, especially as the date of comprehensive exams approaches.
+Other members of the advisory committee are not expected to provide feedback on PhD papers after the end of the semester prior to the exam.